Multimedia, Compression, Synthetic, and Gaming

 HandBrake is a free and open-source video transcoder, originally developed in 2003 by Eric Petit to make ripping a film from a DVD to a data storage device easier.
 Essentially, it can convert video to almost any modern format.
 HandBrake is available for Linux, macOS, and Windows.
 The workload video file is a file that I’ve used for years called Sintel.
 It is a 1.09-gigabyte file that is full HD.
 I used the Apple 240p preset for this test.

 The 7-zip benchmark shows a rating in MIPS (million instructions per second).
-The rating value is calculated from the measured speed, and it is normalized with the results of the Intel Core 2 CPU with the multi-threading option switched off.
+The rating value is calculated from the measured speed, and it is normalized with the results of Intel Core 2 CPU with multi-threading option switched off.
 So, if you have a modern CPU from Intel or AMD, rating values in single-thread mode must be close to real CPU frequency.
-There are two tests, compression with the LZMA method and decompression with the LZMA method.
+There are two tests, compression with LZMA method and decompression with LZMA method.
 Once the total passes reach 100, the score is taken.
-7-Zip gives the resulting score for decompressing, compressing and an overall score.
+7-Zip gives the resulting score for decompressing, compressing, and an overall score.

-3DMark is a computer benchmarking tool created and developed by Futuremark (now UL) used to determine the performance of a computer’s 3D graphic rendering and CPU workload processing capabilities.
+3DMark is a computer benchmarking tool created and developed by Futuremark used to determine the performance of a computer’s 3D graphic rendering and CPU workload processing capabilities.
 It does this through a series of graphics and physics and or CPU tests.

-I ran the extreme and ultimate version as I wanted to see how well AMD could handle the Nvidia GeForce RTX 2080ti and keep the testing platform consistent.
+For gaming, I chose to mix it up a little bit from what we’ve done in the past.
 Most games we test are first-person shooters, so I chose to throw a flight simulator in the mix.
 Xplane 11 depends heavily on single-thread performance, even more so than newer modern games.
-Games are slowly starting to use more and more cores.
-I also used the Sid Meier’s Civilization VI: Gathering Storm AI benchmark.